Why Your Body Still Tenses Around Family: How Somatic Experiencing in Carlsbad, CA Can Help

 Applying SE with Wholeness Collective: From Tension to Connection

 Imagine Lisa, a composite of clients we’ve supported.
 Lisa, in her 30s, felt her body freeze around her critical father, echoing childhood moments of feeling “not enough.”
-In SE sessions she tracked a “cold heaviness” in her arms—a freeze response.
-Through guided movement, like gentle shaking, and vocalizing, she discharged that energy.
+In SE sessions, she tracked a “cold heaviness” in her arms—a freeze response.
+Through guided movement, like gentle shaking and vocalizing, she discharged that energy.
 Over time, she could set boundaries with her father without her body shutting down, feeling more grounded in her truth.

-For others, tension arises from enmeshed family dynamics, where personal boundaries were blurred.
+For others, tension arises from enmeshed family dynamics, where personal boundaries are blurred.
 SE helps uncouple these, fostering a ventral vagal state—open, connected engagement.
 Our therapists use resourcing, evoking safe memories, to build resilience, so family chaos doesn’t derail you.

 Embracing Wholeness: A New Way with Family